-Every day, when we put our tired heads on the pillow to slip into the world of sleep and dreams, if we could take a moment and reflect back on the day gone by and ask ourselves, “How much work did I do today that I will be proud of tomorrow?” chances are, our actions tomorrow will look very different.
+Every day, when we put our tired heads on the pillow, to slip into the world of sleep and dreams, if we could take a moment and reflect upon the day gone by and ask ourselves, “How much work did I do today that I will be proud of tomorrow?” chances are, our actions tomorrow will look very different.
 This simple question will make you pause and understand how you used your time today.

-Whether it’s a new habit you wish to form or an old one you want to drop, no matter you want to keep your new year resolutions or be more productive with your time, here are three key points to remember:
+Whether it’s a new habit you wish to form or an old one you want to drop, if you want to keep your new year resolutions or be more productive with your time, here are three key points to remember:

 1. Enthusiasm over optimism

-Try not to bite more than you can chew.
-Even with the biggest mouth, no one has more than thirty-two teeth if you see what I mean.
+Try not to bite off more than you can chew.
+Even with the biggest mouth, no one has more than thirty-two teeth, if you see what I mean.
 There are only 24 hours in a day.
-It is important to be reasonable with your expectations you set for yourself for new resolutions.
+It is important to be reasonable with the expectations you set for yourself for new resolutions.
 This is one of the most common mistakes we make when working on self-transformation: setting unrealistic expectations out of wild optimism.